ddantasds/Data-Science-Projects/README.md

-# Applying statistical and mathematical to solve real-world problems
+# Applying statistical and mathematical techniques to solve real-world problems

 ### Short projects to demonstrate the use of machine learning techniques to solve real-world problems.
 These are personal projects from different areas of my interest.